geoblacklight/geoblacklight.github.io/about.md

 - Our core focus is **geospatial discovery**.
 This focus initially was limited to discretely catalogued data objects, but has expanded over time to include a wider range of information sources.

-- We emphasize **end-user experience**, including inclusivity and accessibility in design features whenever possible.
+- We emphasize **end-user experience**, including inclusivity and accessibility in design features.

 - We prioritize **stability** by semantically versioning our application releases and metadata schemas.